The Beatles – Octopus’ Garden

 “What?”
 She asked out loud.

 ‘Down here.’
 Madison felt an urge to look at the water and after doing so saw the octopus wiggling its tentacles in a clear attempt to grab her attention.
 Her heart dropped, she was in a foreign country, had just gone crazy – ‘You are not insane.’
-The voice interrupted her thoughts, ‘You are right to think this most uncommon; if others knew I’d be bled for every drop of ink I have.
+The voice interrupted her thoughts, ‘You are right to think this most uncommon; if others knew I was doing this I’d be bled for every drop of ink I have.
 I’ll have to make it quick, I need you to pay attention.

 You’re capable.
 I know that because you saved my life, and I’m appreciative of it.
 But as for the reason your kind is here-’